FrancescoCerruto/IARTN_SOME_IP_Laboratory/README.md

 > [!WARNING]
 > * You must enable only one application as routing manager for each machine (it does not matter which application will be the routing manager).
 The other applications will use the single routing manager (it must be specified the name) as routing manager
-> - The someip.json file of the routing manager must contains, in this case, all the name of the applications and all the services (offered and searched)' parameters
+> - The vsomeip.json file of the routing manager must contains, in this case, all the name of the applications and all the services' parameters
 > ```bash
 >  //vsomeip.json file for the routing manager (e.g., service Bob)
 >  "applications" : [ <-- it must contain all the applications (both clients and servers) running on the machine